 The anterior body region is called the cephalothorax (prosoma) – a fusion of the pseudoscorpion’s “head” and “thorax” – containing important structures like simple eyes, mouthparts, digestive tract, and brain.

 At the front of the cephalothorax are two scissor-like chelicerae (i.e. chelate chelicerae).
 They look like a pair of tiny crab claws and are used to rip prey into manageable pieces for digestion.
 They also contain a grooming organ and spinnerets that produce silk.
 You read that right.
 They produce silk from their mouthparts.
 Whereas arachnids like spiders often use their silk – produced from spinnerets on their abdomen – to create webs, pseudoscorpions spin their silk into cocoons for protection during a molt, to help develop their brood-sac, or to shelter from unfavorable environmental conditions.

 The pedipalps, however, are much more interesting.
 They are almost comically long relative to the pseudoscorpion’s overall body size.
-Extending outward from either side of the body, these segmented limbs each terminate in a large claw.
+Extending outward from either side of the body, they each terminate in a large claw.
 The pseudoscorpion uses these “chelal hands” for defense, hunting, and interacting with mates.